gornskew/lisply-mcp/README.md

 The wrapper exposes these MCP tools:

-- `ping_lisp`: Check if the Lisply backend is live
+- `ping_lisp`: Check if the Lisply backend is running
 - `lisp_eval`: Evaluate Lisp code directly in the Lisply backend
-- `http_request`: Make HTTP requests to backend endpoints (implemented in the middleware only)
+- `http_request`: Make HTTP requests to backend endpoints (this middleware wrapper script makes HTTP client requests to arbitrary endpoints at the Lisply backend's HOST and HTTP_PORT).

 **Important Note about Tools**:

 - `lisp_eval` and `ping_lisp` are implemented directly by the backend Lisply server

  - `http_request` is implemented explicitly in this middleware and implicitly in the backend - it allows Claude to make HTTP requests to any endpoint on the Lisply backend server, where it's assumed that the Lisply backend may support certain custom-defined endpoints at the same http service port as configured in this wrapper.

-- The `mode` parameter for `lisp_eval` (http/stdio) is also handled by the middleware and only implicitly by the backend insofaras the backend is expected to provide some kind of REPL as its foreground stdio in stdio mode and those stdio streams will be used by this middleware wrapper in the case of the `"mode": "stdio"` option.
+ - The `mode` parameter for `lisp_eval` (http/stdio) is also handled explicitly by the middleware to choose how it communicates with the backend.
+The stdio mode is handled implicitly by the backend, since the backend is expected to provide some kind of REPL as its foreground process in stdio mode, and those stdio streams will be used by this middleware wrapper to send `lisp_eval` requests and receive the results.

 ### 4. Example Lisp Evaluation